BOARD OF DIRECTORS

 Lisa earned a Bachelor’s degree from Saint Mary’s College - Notre Dame and a Master’s degree in Counseling Education from Loyola University, Chicago.
 She also completed postgraduate business administration courses for not-for-profit organizations at the University of Notre Dame.
 She is a member of the Joliet Rotary Club and the Holly Club of Joliet.

-Lorraine Guerrero Neumayer M.S.W., L.C.S.W., C.C.T.P.
+Lorraine Guerrero Neumayer MSW, LCSW, CCTP

 Senior Trauma Therapist

 She spends most of her spare time with familia, practicing Spanish, reading anything about social justice and listening to NPR.
 Lorraine aspires to travel the world and to learn more about both of her parent’s cultures.
 She loves anything rainbow, Dr. Seuss, photographs and hope filled quotes.
-“Success is to be measured not so much by the position that one has reached in life as by the obstacles which he has overcome”--Booker T. Washington
+“Success is to be measured not so much by the position that one has reached in life as by the obstacles which he has overcome” ∼Booker T. Washington

-Savannah Regis attended Eastern Illinois University where she received a degree in Family and Consumer Sciences with a concentration in Family Studies and a minor in Psychology.
+She earned a Masters degree in Social Work from Governors State University, and a Bachelor's degree in Family and Consumer Sciences with a concentration in Family Studies a minor in Psychology from Eastern Illinois University.

 Family Advocate